Hunsrück: First and Second World War

 The First World War, the Occupation Period and inflation also had a serious impact on the economy of the Hunsrück and its inhabitants, but there were not the political tensions that arose in many places in the German Reich.

 A pioneer of industrialisation in the Hunsrück was entrepreneur, Michael Felke.
 In 1919 he founded the Felke Möbelwerke, a company that produced and sold furniture in Central Europe until the late 1990s.
-It was one of the first major employer in the region.
+It was one of the first major employers in the region.

 In 1938 and 1939, the German army became interested in the Hunsrück region as a strategic deployment route to the German-French border and the Siegfried Line, building the Hunsrück Highway, 140 kilometres long, in just 100 days.
 Supply depots and airfields were built in the woods on both sides of the road.
 In the Second World War and post-war period, two places in the Hunsrück rose to notoriety: Hinzert concentration camp and Bretzenheim POW camp, the so-called "Field of Misery".